alanmaydwell/webdriver_page_object_try/README.md

 # webdriver_page_object_try
 Attempt at using webdriver with a Page Object approach.

+- Partly based on information here: http://selenium-python.readthedocs.io/page-objects.html but with some differences.
-Interacts with test version of (old) LAA Portal.
+- Interacts with test version of (old) LAA Portal.
-Note usernames/passwords in scripts are fake.
+- usernames/passwords in scripts are fake.

 ## run_portal_checks.py
 Execute this to run the checks.